 The theory also points out that Jesus and Mary Magdalene form a "V," which represents the womb or the divine feminine.
 Slavisa Pesci, described by the Telegraph as "an amateur Italian scholar," further claims that, if you superimpose a mirror image of the painting over itself, as one often does with Renaissance paintings, you can see a woman holding a baby, and also a Knight Templar chilling at the end of the table (to your far left).

 Why would da Vinci include all this?
 The prevailing theory (yes, a theory within a theory, how Midsummer Night's Dream) is the artist sought to reveal a story the Catholic Church tried to erase.
 There's evidence, in a dusty manuscript found in the British Museum some believe to be a lost gospel, that Jesus was married to Mary Magdalene and had children with her.
 But the Catholic Church downplayed her role in Jesus's life, turning her into a prostitute. and also eliminated the divine feminine element of Jesus's message.
-In The Last Supper, da Vinci attempts to rectify this.see more on The Last Supper
+In The Last Supper, da Vinci attempts to rectify this in his version of the event.see more on The Last Supper

 The Last Supper Predicts the End of the World